 What your social media analytics software does for you

-And, that’s another say these social media analytics solutions differ.
-Some are really good at answering 1 of my questions, for instance, SocialEars is really great at answering type 3 questions and Google Analytics is really good at answering Type 1 and Type 2 questions, but don’t do a thing to answer other questions.
+And, that’s another way these social media analytics solutions differ.
+Some are really good at answering 1 of my questions, for instance, sentiment analysis tools are really great at answering type 3 questions and Google Analytics is really good at answering Type 1 and Type 2 questions, but don’t do a thing to answer other questions.
 Some do a little to answer all 3 types of questions but don’t do a great job with any.
+Below, is a report created using Google Analytics (GA4) containing information considered important to most marketers.

 If you’re an enterprise-level firm, maybe it doesn’t matter that you have to use several social media analytics tools — you can afford the cost and you have different folks working on different aspects of your social media marketing anyway, so each would only need answers to certain types of questions.